luisinostrozaf/DATA/README.md

 # DATA
-All my projects related to data science, engineer, and analyst.
+All my projects related to data science, engineering, and analysis.